 Our Department offers a unique course where you share your language with first through fourth graders in our after school program.

-You do not have to be a Teacher Education student or Foreign Language Major to take this course.
+You do not have to be a Teacher Education student or World Language Major to take this course.
 It is open to all language students who have completed 2202G (intermediate level) of a language.

 Students earn up to 3 credits in their language (Spanish, French, or German) by teaching a 6-7 week after-school program in local and area elementary schools.
 Each student has a group of 7-10 young learners, designing activities to teach basic language skills and to promote cultural understanding.
 The program is directed and supervised by our faculty.